Cocoa Mint Holiday Truffles

-These taste like the holidays — minty and chocolatey.
-They’re different than your typical truffle — a bit more firm, but they are a tasty holiday treat, and great to bring to a party.
-In fact, I brought these specifically to take to my friend, Laura’s house, over the weekend for a Scentsy party she hosted.
-They were a hit and I also decided that they will be my next seasonal flavor at Cultured Caveman, along with my staple, salted almond bites (speaking of these, I should share the recipe!).
+In fact, I brought these specifically to take to my friend over the weekend for a get together she hosted.
+They were a hit and I also decided that they will be my next seasonal flavor at Cultured Caveman, along with my staple, salted almond bites (find my recipe for these HERE).

 If you don’t have coconut butter on hand, I imagine melted coconut oil will work too.